Endeavour-programmer/learngit/readme.txt

-Git is a version control system.
+Git is distributed a version control system.
-Git is a free software.
+Git is a free software distribute under the GPL.
+Git play learn